Program Overview

 Course Prerequisites:

-Several optional modules from Master 1 BS and BIP are highly recommended:
+Several optional modules from Master 1 BMP and BA are highly recommended:

 Systems Biology I